Know earlier if ICI treatment is working

 The power of ctDNA.

-Despite dramatic improvements in cancer patient care using ICI-based treatments, the reality is it doesn’t work for everyone:
+Despite dramatic improvements in metastatic cancer care using antibodies that block the immune checkpoint proteins CTLA-4, PD-1, or PD-L1, the reality is ICI-based treatments don’t work for everyone:

 - About 43.5% of cancer patients are eligible for ICI treatment.1,2